 Assessment and Validation of New Rapid ASR Tests

-Summary: Although Alkali-Silica Resistivity (ASR) has been the focus of extensive research since the late 1930s, there is still no reliable test method to evaluate its prevention and mitigation measures reliably.
-Many of the exposure blocks in North America, including the ones in Texas and Canada, are failing and exhibiting signs of ASR despite passing the two-year Association of State Highway and Transportation (ASTM) C1293.
-It is the consensus of the concrete community that ASTM C1293 can properly detect ASR in reactive aggregate; however, when it is used with supplementary cementitious materials (SCMs) as a mitigation or prevention treatment, its reliability has been inconsistent.
+Although Alkali-Silica Resistivity (ASR) has been the focus of extensive research since the late 1930s, there is still no reliable test method to evaluate its prevention and mitigation measures.
+Many of the exposure blocks in North America, including ones in Texas and Canada, are failing and exhibiting signs of ASR despite passing the 2-year American Society for Testing and Materials (ASTM) C1293.
+It is the consensus of the concrete community that ASTM C1293 can properly detect ASR in reactive aggregate; however, when with the mixtures that contain supplementary cementitious materials (SCMs) as a mitigation or prevention treatment, its reliability has been inconsistent.
 The main issue with the test is said to be the leaching of alkalis.

-Two new test methods, AASHTO T380—Miniature Concrete Prism Test (MCPT), and Concrete Cylinder Test (CCT) have been identified as testing procedures that potentially address the shortcomings of the ASTM C1293, help prevent alkali leaching, and assess ASR mitigation and prevention measures.
+Two new test methods, AASHTO T380—Miniature Concrete Prism Test (MCPT), and Concrete Cylinder Test (CCT)—have been identified as testing procedures that potentially address the shortcomings of the ASTM C1293, such as alkali leaching and long testing duration, and assess the efficiency of the ASR mitigation and prevention measures.
 The MCPT takes only eight weeks to complete, while the CCT takes up to nine months.

-- Examine the use of CCT and MCPT as accurate and accelerated test methods in evaluating ASR mitigation measures and compare with the data at various exposure sites in North America.
+- Examine the use of CCT and MCPT as accurate and accelerated test methods in evaluating ASR-mitigation measures and compare the laboratory test results with the data at various exposure sites in North America.

 - Determine the proper test duration and expansion limits for the proposed test methods.

 Reducing the Specimen Size of Concrete Flexural Strength Test for Safety and Ease of Handling